UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

  - the ``getfacl`` and ``setfacl`` commands are available on your machine.

 Configuration of ACLs is performed in the ``tsi.properties`` file.
 First of all you can define a location of ``setfacl`` and ``getfacl`` programs with ``tsi.setfacl`` and ``tsi.getfacl`` properties.
 By providing absolute paths you can use non-standard locations, typically it is enough to leave the default, non-absolute values which will use programs as available under the standard shell search path.
 Note that if you will comment any of those properties, the POSIX ACL subsystem will be turned off.

-Configuration of ACL support is per directory, using properties of the format: ``tsi.acl.PATH``, where '**PATH**' is an absolute directory path for which the setting is being made.
+Configuration of ACL support is per directory, using properties of the format:
+``tsi.acl.PATH``, where *PATH* is an absolute directory path for which the setting is being made.
 You can provide as many settings as required, the most specific one will be used.
 The valid values are ``POSIX`` and ``NONE`` respectively for POSIX ACLs and for turning off the ACL support.

 Consider an example::